GalliumOS-unmaintained/galliumos-virtualbox/usr/share/galliumos-virtualbox/README.txt

 fixing it and let me know how you did it so I can fix it in a future release, be my guest.
 I was unable to reproduce this issue on VMware, so if you must have multiple CPU cores, use the VMware version.

+!!!
+WARNING !!!
+  Don't set this machine to compatibility level 12 in VMware.
+Compatibility levels 10 and 11 work fine, but level 12 causes an issue.
+You shouldn't need level 12 for any reason, as the only thing it enables over 11 is higher DirectX support, which doesn't work in Linux anyway.

   One last thing.
 Be wary of the following packages
     - galliumos-laptop